-- 1. A growing number of people in the primary focus area care about the well-being of children and can explain what a good life for children could be in their community. - 2.
-There is a growing awareness of the situation of the most vulnerable children in the community. - 3.
-A growing number of individuals, groups and organisations are motivated and committed to improving the well-being of children, especially the most vulnerable. - 4.
-An initial vision and key priorities for child well-being are developed and agreed upon by the community.5.
-Potential partners are identified. - For Existing Programmes - 1.
-Significant changes to local community vision and priorities or public sector strategy and priorities have been discussed with local stakeholders. - 2.
-Changes to WV's AP plan and the overall community plan have been discussed and agreed with local stakeholders.
+For initial planning of new Area Programmes I. A growing number of people in the primary focus area care about the well-being of children and can explain what a good life for children could be in their community.
+2. There is a growing awareness of the situation of the most vulnerable children in the community.
+3. A growing number of individuals, groups and organisations are motivated and committed to improving the well-being of children, especially the most vulnerable.
+4. An initial vision and key priorities for child well-being are developed and agreed upon by the community.
+5. Potential partners are identified.
+For Existing Programmes I. Significant changes to local community vision and priorities or public sector strategy and priorities have been discussed with local stakeholders.
+2. Changes to WV's AP plan and the overall community plan have been discussed and agreed with local stakeholders.